OGGM/oggm-edu/BUILD_HOWTO.rst

 Then you can find the HTML output in the folder ``oggm-edu/docs/_build/html/``.

-The first time you build the docs, it will take quite a while because it has to run all the code examples and build all the generated docstring pages.
+The first time you build the docs, it might take a bit because it has to run all the code examples and build all the generated docstring pages.
 In subsequent evocations, sphinx will try to only build the pages that have been modified.